atellmer/dark/README.md

 ## Motivation

 This project was written in my free time as a hobby.
-I challenged myself: can I write something similar to React without third-party dependencies and alone.
+I challenged myself: can I write something similar to React `without third-party dependencies` and `alone`.
 The biggest discovery for me: writing a rendering library is not difficult, it is difficult to write one that is fast and consumes little memory.
 And this is a really hard task.

 ## Ecosystem